dylanmaenpaa/today-i-learned/README.md

 ## Search Algorithms

 ### A*
 Extension of Dijkstra with the use of heuristics.
-Optimality is guaranteed on tree-search version of A* if the heurisitic is admissible.
+Optimality is guaranteed on tree-search version of A* if the heuristic is admissible.
 Consistent heuristic is needed on graph-version A* (reopening closed nodes is not allowed).
 Worst case complexity O(b^d) where b is the branching factor and d is the depth, however a good heuristic will prune the nodes needed for the search.